-The carrying value of exploration and evaluation assets was \$51.4 million at 31 December 2013 (2012: \$49.9 million).
+The carrying value of exploration and evaluation assets was \$39.6 million at 31 December 2014 (2013: \$51.4 million).
 The Company has determined that there are no indicators of impairment present in accordance with AASB 6 "Exploration for and evaluation of mineral interests" and thus impairment evaluations were not performed on the asset.

-Management's conclusion that no facts or circumstances exist that suggested the exploration and evaluation assets may be impaired required judgment based on experience and the expected progress of current exploration and evaluation activities and the successful completion of farm - out projects.
+Management's conclusion that no facts or circumstances exist that suggested the exploration and evaluation assets may be impaired required judgment based on experience and the expected progress of current exploration and evaluation activities.